Edirom/Edirom-Online/docs/data-creation-workflow.md

         - confirm pop-up question to install to existdb
         - see the symbol of a barrel next to "EditionExample” at the bottom right of the editor
         - click on the symbol of circling arrows to change from “off” to “on”, on the top you can read "synchronization", you have to click on it to start the connection
-      - write and save to your files and see all changes directly in edirom-online
+      - write and save to your files and see all changes directly in Edirom-Online

 ## Data structure of the edition

-According to the structure you can see in the Edition Example, there are different files that expext specific content.
+According to the structure you can see in the Edition Example, there are different files that expect specific content.
 You can modify the files from the Edition Example or add your own content.
 You are not forced to follow the structure of the Edition Example, another edition that could also work for getting ideas how to modify and adapt data-structure is the clarinet quintet.
 Please make sure, you take care about all links and name changes accordingly.
 - edition file
-  - change the information of the list of content ("Navigator") that is shown on the right of an edirom-online edition, e.g. the name of items in the [`navigatorDefinition`](https://github.com/Edirom/EditionExample/blob/290be01d3ff9f4605be3fa8ba6d4573e52e3d554/content/ediromEditions/edirom_edition_example.xml#L13)
+  - change the information of the list of content ("Navigator") that is shown on the right of an Edirom-Online edition, e.g. the name of items in the [`navigatorDefinition`](https://github.com/Edirom/EditionExample/blob/290be01d3ff9f4605be3fa8ba6d4573e52e3d554/content/ediromEditions/edirom_edition_example.xml#L13)
   - `concordances` can be added in this file
 - source files can contain measure zones, see [Create measure-zones](#create-measure-zones) for a description
 - the work file can contain annotations of your edition, see [Annotations](#annotations)
-- prefs.xml provides edition-specific preferences to edirom-online
+- prefs.xml provides edition-specific preferences to Edirom-Online

 ## Images

 Check if you have to host the images on your own or if the library or institution can provide you with iiif.
-If you have to host the images on your own, make sure the name of the images are fine to avoid possible later trouble (eg special characters, vowel mutation, spaces).
+If you have to host the images on your own, make sure the name of the images are fine to avoid possible later trouble (e.g. special characters, vowel mutation, spaces).
 Try to decide which sources should be part of your edition in an early stage, so you can have this step done as a whole.

 How to add images to your edition data: